zuozhenggh/learning-library/data-management-library/mysql/heatwave-cloud-analytics/superset/superset.md

     sudo systemctl disable firewalld
     </copy>
     ```
+    > **Note** You should not disable the firewalld service in production.
+THe purpose of this step is to simplify and allow port-forwarding service to the **oke-operator** compute instance

 6. Start port-forward to service/superset.
 If the testing finishes, press **CTRL-C** to terminate port-forward service.